 The insurance adjuster will want you to describe the accident in as much detail as you can.
-What they are listening for are unlikely or inconsistent information.
+What they are listening for is questionable or inconsistent information.
 Be honest but be mindful that they are actively trying to find you at-fault, even if seems obvious that the other driver was at-fault.

 Communicate very clearly the details of your accident.
 Avoid using ambiguous phrases or emotional judgments about what happened.
 Stick with the facts and be honest.